Post

 };

-2. once we are admin, we can access to /supersecret where we can add notes.
+2. Once we are admin, we can access to /supersecret where we can add notes.

 To add a cookie, open the console (CTRL+SHIFT+I) then run the commcodeand: document.cookie="SECRET_COOKIE_VALUE=thisisahugesecret".